 c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 d) the annual financial statements have been prepared on a going concern basis;

 e) proper internal financial controls were in place and that the financial controlswere adequate and were operating effectively;

-f) there are proper systems to ensure compliance with the provisions of all applicablelaws were in place and were adequate and operating effectively.
+f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and such systems are adequate and operating effectively.

 REMUNERATION DETAILS OF DIRECTORS KEY MANAGERIAL PERSONNEL AND EMPLOYEES: